 Step three is to make the angle brackets.
 I used aluminum because it is lightweight and has a little give to it which helps with the softness of the firebrick, but you could use steel if that’s what you already have, but do not use wood or plastic!
 Cut the section of 24 inch angle into four 6 inch sections.
 You can do this with a cut-off wheel, metal cutting rotary saw, handheld hacksaw, or a reciprocating saw (sawzall).

 Drill a hole at both ends of each of the angle sections (on the same face) using a drill-bit that matches the diameter of the 6 inch bolts that you purchased.
 It’s important that these are centered so that they spread the clamping force evenly.

-Putting the Mini Forge Together
+Assembling the Mini Forge

 Assembling the Mini Forge is incredibly simple.
 On a flat surface place both halves of the firebrick together.
-Then just lay the six inch sections of angle on the two halves of the firebrick, slide the bolts through and tighten them up snuggly.
+Then just lay the six inch sections of angle on the two halves of the firebrick, slide the bolts through and tighten them up snugly.
 Again, be very careful not to over-tighten the bolts as the brick will fracture if you do.

 Take care to make sure the hole for your torch is on the left or the right side of the completed firebrick.
 Which side is up to your preference, but if it winds up on the top or the bottom you’ll have to take it all apart.